What should you bring and what's included in your room? Find out here.

 - Hotplate, skillet, toaster, toaster oven, rice cooker, George Foreman Grill, or similar cooking or high-wattage appliances with exposed surfaces

-- Candles (regardless if used for lighting or decoration), kerosene heater, incense, scent pot burners, or other fire hazards
+- Candles (either for lighting or decoration), kerosene heater, incense, scent pot burners, or other fire hazards

 - Pets (except fish, tank must be 5 gallons or less)

 - Nail picture hangers (no nails or thumbtacks in woodwork or walls)

 - Constructions (such as “lofts” or “room dividers”) are not allowed in the residence halls, and standard room furnishings cannot be moved out of your room or stored.